andresgbecerra/co-induction-anguar/Interview/CSharp.md

 [Back](#content)

 # Generics

+- C# allows you to define generic classes, interfaces, abstract classes, fields, methods, static methods, properties, events, delegates, and operators using the type parameter and without the specific data type.
 - Generics allow the developer to define classes and methods which can be used with any data type.
-This brings several benefits:
+- This brings several benefits:
   - Saves time by reusing code
   - Provides type safety without unnecessary overhead
   - Removes the need for boxing and unboxing